what is white gold

 Best White Gold Jewellery: Avira Diamonds' Lab Grown Diamond Jewellery

-For those looking for ethical, affordable, and high-quality white gold jewellery, Avira Diamonds offers stunning Lab Grown Diamond Jewellery set in white gold.
+For those looking for ethical, affordable, and high-quality white gold jewellery, Avira Diamonds offers stunning Jewellery sets also in white gold.

 • Eco-friendly – No mining, sustainable production.